cloudoperators/greenhouse-extensions/kube-monitoring/README.md

 ## Overview

 Observability is often required for operation and automation of service offerings.
 To get the insights provided by an application and the container runtime environment, you need telemetry data in the form of _metrics_ or _logs_ sent to backends such as _Prometheus_ or _OpenSearch_.
-With the **kube-monitoring** Plugin, you will be able to cover the metrics part of the observability stack.
+With the **kube-monitoring** Plugin, you will be able to cover the _metrics_ part of the observability stack.

 This Plugin includes a pre-configured package of components that help getting started easy and efficient.
-At its core, an automated and managed Prometheus installation is provided using the prometheus-operator.
+At its core, an automated and managed _Prometheus_ installation is provided using the _prometheus-operator_.
 This is complemented by Prometheus target descriptions for the most common Kubernetes components providing metrics by default.
-In addition, [Cloud operators](https://cloudoperators.github.io/greenhouse) curated Prometheus alerting rules and Plutono dashboards are included to provide a comprehensive monitoring solution out of the box.
+In addition, [Cloud operators](https://cloudoperators.github.io/greenhouse) curated _Prometheus_ alerting rules and _Plutono_ dashboards are included to provide a comprehensive monitoring solution out of the box.

 Components included in this Plugin: